V-Sekai-fire/aria-character-core/apps/aria_neon_frontlines/decisions/vsekai_system_architecture_plan.md

-Of course.
-Here is the "V-Sekai: Neon Frontlines" description rewritten in the style of "Operation Neon Spike."

----

 ## Announcing: "Project Metropolis" - The Genesis Block Sprint

 This isn't a game alpha; it's a **focused technical sprint** with one objective: to build a live, persistent city block that proves our riskiest technologies can create emergent, intelligent life.
 We're treating this like a simulation stress test—functional, deep, and data-driven over flashy.